Flag of Washington, D.C.: Designer

 Today, most sources state that Charles Dunn is the actual designer of the DC flag.
 It seems all historical accounts come from The Origins of the District of Columbia Flag he published in the Records of the Columbia Historical Society and the August 24, 1938, Evening Star article where he is mentioned as a finalist.
 However, according to the commission set up by Congress and who had authority to choose the design, Commissioner Melvin C. Hazen is credited as playing a major role in the design and Arthur E. Du Bois as having done the final design.
 This appears to indicate that Hazen and Du Bois were seen as co-designers at the time.
 The criticisms that followed the announcement regarding the lack of local involvement seem to confirm that this was the accepted view at the time.
 The DC Council website no longer states that Dunn is the designer, while it stated it up until 2018 that this was the case.

 The link to the Washington coat of arms is undeniable and has been stated by all parties as a source of inspiration for the DC flag.
 Therefore, from a heraldry perspective, it seems that neither Dunn nor Hazen and Du Bois can lay claim to the design itself as being their own.
 In addition, as stated by the commissioner himself, the use of the design and its first association with Washington City and the other territories of the District of Columbia dates back to 1792 when it appeared on the Ellicott map only two years after the District of Columbia was created and while President Washington was in office.
 This exact same design of the arms dates back to at least the 14th century in England and it seems the original designer would have lived at that time.
 No changes have been made between that time and the design set in 1938.

 Usage

-DC Government use
+DC Government

 Starting in 1916 when the District Building was inaugurated to 1964, the flag of the United States was flown from a large flagpole located on the roof of the building.
 Due to concerns regarding the safety of the staff during inclement weather, two new poles were installed in front of the building.
 It was then that, for the first time, the DC flag was flown on the DC Government building grounds on a separate pole.
 Prior to that, it was flown under the US flag.